wiowou/vroutify/README.md

 --pages-dir [src/pages]
 ```

 The directory containing your application's views/pages.
-A relative path from the project root directory to.
+A relative path from the project root directory.
 It defaults to `src/pages`

 ```
 --router-dir [src/router]